Respondus Lockdown Browser - A VM has been detected

 • Find Respondus Lockdown Browser in the list of apps and features and make sure the box is checked for both Public and Private networks.
 You can change this by clicking on the Change Settings button at the top.

-One of these 2 solutions should fix the error.
-If not, you will want to contact the Office of Academic Innovation for further troubleshooting.
+If neither of these solutions resolve the issue, please contact the Office of Academic Innovation for further troubleshooting.

 Details